Sufficient conditions for perfect mixed tilings

 A third implication of our main result concerns host graphs with particular degree sequences.
 In the tradition of Pósa's theorem~\cite{Pos62} for Hamilton cycles, Hyde, Liu and Treglown~\cite{HLT19} investigated degree sequences that force perfect tilings. {Note that for a graph $F$, solving \eqref{equ:crit} for $\alpha$ gives $\alpha(F) = 1- (\lceil \crit(F)\rceil-1)/\crit(F)$.
 Motivated by this, we define $\alpha = \alpha(\chi) = 1 - (\lceil \chi \rceil-1)/\chi$ for given $\chi > 1$.} For $\mu > 0$, we say that the degree sequence $d_1\leq \dots \leq d_n$ of a graph $G$ is $(\chi,\mu)$-\emph{strong} if

 In particular, if $\delta(G) \geq (1-1/\chi + \mu) n$, then $G$ has a $(\chi,\mu)$-\emph{strong} degree sequence.
-Hyde, Liu and Treglown~\cite{HLT19} proved an extension of Koml\'os' theorem, which states that a graph~$G$ on~$n$ vertices with a $(\crit(F),\mu)$-strong degree sequence contains any $F$-tiling on $n-o(n)$ vertices for fixed $F$.
-In another paper, Hyde and Treglown~\cite{HT20} subsequently strengthened this to perfect $F$-tilings, which generalises the results of Kühn and Osthus~\cite{KO09}.
-We use the first result of Hyde, Liu and Treglown~\cite{HLT19} as a black box to give the following extension of the latter result~\cite{HT20} (and \cref{thm:extended-KO}).
+Hyde, Liu and Treglown~\cite{HLT19} proved an extension of Koml\'os' theorem, which states that a graph~$G$ on~$n$ vertices with a {$(\chi,\mu)$-strong} degree sequence contains any $F$-tiling on $n-o(n)$ vertices for fixed $F$.
+In another paper, Hyde and Treglown~\cite{HT20} subsequently strengthened this to perfect $F$-tilings, {which constitutes a generalisation of the Kühn-Osthus Theorem with linear error term~\cite{KO09}.
+(It is an open question, whether the work of Hyde and Treglown can be improved to a constant error term.)} We use the first result of Hyde, Liu and Treglown~\cite{HLT19} as a black box to give the following extension of the latter result~\cite{HT20} (and \cref{thm:extended-KO}).

 \begin{theorem} For all $\chi,\Delta > 1$, $\mu >0$ and $n$ sufficiently large, the following holds.
 Let $H$ be an $\cFcr(\lceil \chi \rceil,\sqrt{n}/\log n)$-tiling on $n$ vertices with $\crit(H)\leq \chi$ and $\Delta(H) \leq \Delta$ and let $G$ be a graph on $n$ vertices with a $(\chi,\mu)$-strong degree sequence.
 Then $H \subset G$. \end{theorem}